-Earlier in 2017, NAB launched new Visa-only credit cards linked to their new rewards program, NAB Rewards, and the NAB Rewards Signature Visa is the highest points-earning card in the NAB Rewards line-up.
+NAB is offering up to 120,000 bonus Rewards points for new cardholders of the NAB Rewards Signature Card.
+It is the highest points-earning card in the NAB Rewards line-up.

 Digging into the details of the NAB Rewards Signature Visa

-The NAB Rewards Signature Visa is linked to NAB Rewards, which as a flexible points program, allows you to earn points in NAB’s own rewards points currency which you can then redeem for merchandise or partner program points by transferring them at a later date.
+The NAB Rewards Signature Card is linked to NAB Rewards, which as a flexible points program, that allows you to earn points in NAB’s own rewards points currency which you can then redeem for merchandise or partner program points by transferring them at a later date.

 |Loyalty Program||NAB Rewards|